Ukrainian Social Democratic Labour Party: History

-Party's splits
+Splits

-There were at least two splits of the party.
+There were at least two splits in the USDLP.

-The first split occurred soon after revival of the party and invasion of the Russian revolutionary forces in December 1917 when its few left Ukrainian Social Democrats (LUSD) officially left the party and joined the Russian revolutionary forces.
-Among the notable members of LUSD was Yevhen Neronovych.
-Some members later became constituent members of the Communist Party of Ukraine.
+The first split occurred soon after the party's revival and took place during the invasion by Soviet Russia in December 1917, as a group called Ukrainian Social Democrats (LUSD) officially left the USDLP and joined the Russian revolutionary forces.
+Among notable members of LUSD was Yevhen Neronovych.
+Some of its members later joined the Communist Party of Ukraine.

-At the Fourth party Congress on January 10–12, 1919 the party had several members split again as nezalezhni (independent).
-Among the most prominent independists were Anatol Pisotsky, Vasyl and Yuriy Mazurenkos, Mykhailo Tkachenko, and others.
-They recognized the necessity of the dictatorship of proletariat and peace with Russia.
-The main faction consisting of Mykola Porsh, Volodymyr Vynnychenko, Symon Petliura, Isaak Mazepa, and most of the party members opposed their ideas and were proposing the Labor Democracy, phased socialization of the main industries of People's Economy, and support of Direktoria.
+At the Fourth Party Congress on January 10–12, 1919, several members left the party and declared themselves nezalezhni - independents.
+Among the most prominent of such "independists" were Anatol Pisotsky, Vasyl and Yuriy Mazurenko, and Mykhailo Tkachenko.
+They recognized the necessity of installing the dictatorship of proletariat and establishing peace with Russia.
+The main faction represented among others by Mykola Porsh, Volodymyr Vynnychenko, Symon Petliura and Isaak Mazepa received the support of a majority of party members, opposing their ideas, promoting the concepts of Labor Democracy and socialization of main industries, and supporting of Directorate of Ukraine.

-Later in 1920 those independent SDPists formed the Ukrainian Communist Party also known as UKPists as opposed to the Communist Party (Bolsheviks) of Ukraine.
-The independent SDPists, or Socialists-Sovereigns, were opposing the centrist tendency of the Moscow Communists parties, particularly the Bolsheviks.
+During the 1920s, independent SDPists formed the Ukrainian Communist Party, also known as UKPists, which opposed the Communist Party (Bolsheviks) of Ukraine and the general centralist course promoted by the Bolsheviks.